 Pickwick Landing State Park is located just south of Pickwick Dam, 14 miles south of Savannah, in Hardin County.
-Noted for its excellent water recreation the lake and river offers fishing, boating, swimming and a marina.
-Accommodations in the park include a lodge and restaurant, cabins and camping.
+Noted for its excellent water recreation the lake and river offer fishing, boating, swimming, and a marina.
+Accommodations in the park include a lodge and restaurant, cabins, and camping.
 In addition to water sports, guests enjoy golfing, birding, picnicking, disc golf, nature walks, and tennis.
 The park contains 1,416 acres of forested hills and hollows.

 The Lodge at Pickwick Landing has 119 rooms each with a picturesque view of the lake.
 An indoor pool and an outdoor pool are exclusively for cabin and Lodge (hotel) guests.
 The Lodge has a restaurant, gift shop, laundry facilities, meeting rooms, and exercise rooms.

-Located near the inn, the park's cabins have central heat and air, cable TV, full kitchens, a patio, and a fireplace.
+Located near the lodge, the park's cabins have central heat and air, cable TV, full kitchens, a patio, and a fireplace.
 The park also offers 48 beautiful wooded campsites, each equipped with a table, a grill, and electrical and water hook-up.
 Two of the sites are accessible.
 A primitive campground and picnic area is located on the north side of Pickwick Lake and has 33 sites with some located on the lake.

 Pickwick Lake is famous for smallmouth bass and Tennessee River Catfish.
 Fish that are known to bite year-round are crappie, bluegill, white bass, stripes, and sauger.
 Some of the biggest fishing tournaments are located here.
 The park has a challenging golf course surrounded by trees, and water is found on eight holes.
 The course opened in May 1973 and is a favorite of the locals as well as destination golfers.
 Pickwick Landing also offers three public swimming beaches.
 Circle Beach and Sandy Beach are located in the park’s day-use area and the third is located across the lake at Bruton Branch primitive area.
 Altogether, there are about two miles of public swimming beach at Pickwick.